kubpica/AtreeboosterDI/README.md

 Place it anywhere in the scene and then you can access it from any script like this: SoundManager.Instance; or [GlobalComponent] SoundManager soundManager;

 # Licence
-Do what you want but within reason.
-Credit or review on Unity Asset Store would be nice, but not really required.
-If in doubt, contact me or use it as BSD-3.
+MIT but credit or review on Unity Asset Store would be nice ;)

 # Unity Asset Store version
 https://assetstore.unity.com/packages/tools/integration/dependencyattributes-atreebooster-di-157631